Jonah: The Rebellious Evangelist

 You can expect people around you finally to throw you overboard (verse 15).
 The sailors had finally had enough of the storm and the sinner, Jonah.
 After praying, they threw Jonah overboard.
 You can expect that your friends, family, and others will finally throw you overboard if you persistently cause them trouble with your rebellious sin.

 Your sin can still lead other people to call upon Yahweh for deliverance (verse 16).
 After they threw Jonah overboard, the sailors offered a sacrifice to the LORD and made vows.
 Have you ever made a vow when you were under tremendous pressure?
 God will always expect us to keep our vows.
 In fact, God expects you to love Him every day.
 Consider how strange God’s plan of evangelism was for this group of sailors.
-He would send a prophet to them, take them into a tremendous storm, see the lot cast, hear the message during the storm of God’s rebellious prophet running from God’s presence, throw the the prophet overboard, the storm subsides, and now they sacrifice and vow to God.
+He would send a prophet to them, take them into a tremendous storm, see the lot cast, hear the message during the storm of God’s rebellious prophet running from God’s presence, throw the prophet overboard, the storm would subside, and now they would sacrifice and make vows to God.
 Well, God uses many different people in many different ways to spread His message of love–even rebellious prophets and fantastic storms.

 The Cry of Jonah (2:1-10)